 So, why shouldn’t you charge?
 In short, because the front-loaded effort will result in more income in the long run.
 In fact, I’d argue that skipping the meet-and-greet for the paid consultation actually hurts your sales potential.
 I’ll explain.

-Meet-and-greets and consultations might seem similar at first.
+Discovery (aka Meet-and-Greet) and consultations might seem similar at first.
 They both take an hour or so, and they both discuss the interior design possibilities for a specific area or project.
 However, the aims of each type of meeting are actually very different.

 A consultation, on the other hand, is a paid service.
 You as the interior designer are selling your expertise and insight, usually at an hourly rate.
 (Related: Free Yourself From Hourly Billing Now.)
 A consultation must provide value in and of itself.
 You need to be ready to deliver an experience that’s worth paying for.